Habtwolde/Elastic-Search/Configure-with-Excel-Readme.md

 Docker Compose Setup (Elasticsearch + Kibana)

-You created docker-compose.yml like this:
+Replace the docker-compose.yml with this:

  ```
   services: